cedadev/jasmin-help-hugo-hinode/content/docs/mass/new-moose-and-mass.md

 **If you have a MONSooN3 AZ-MASS account, you do not need to request an AZ-MASS account for JASMIN.**

-You must be an existing user of MASS to request an AZ-MASS account (see 'How to apply for MASS access').
+1. You must be an existing user of MASS to request an AZ-MASS account (see 'How to apply for MASS access')

-Email: monsoon@metoffice.gov.uk
+2. Email monsoon@metoffice.gov.uk from the email address you registered your existing MASS account with

 ## Resources and Further Reading